 Threats

-Dunkleosteus is regarded as one of the earliest real apex predators on the planet and served as the top predator in its original environment.
+It is regarded as one of the earliest real apex predators on the planet and served as the top predator in its original environment.
 They were, therefore, unlikely to be attacked by or even be the prey of other creatures.
-However, recent findings revealed scratches and piercing traces on a fossilized Dunkleosteus exoskeleton formed from a larger Dunkleosteus.
+However, recent findings revealed scratches and piercing traces on a fossilized exoskeleton formed from a larger Dunkleosteus.

-Facts about the Dunkleosteus
+5 More Facts about the Dunkleosteus

-2. smaller members of its own species.
+- It would cannibalize smaller members of its species.

-5. Dunkleosteus includes ten species that range in size and habitats but are connected by their signature skull.
+- Dunkleosteus includes ten species that range in size and habitats but are connected by their signature skull.

 FAQs